 This presentation contains forward-looking information, within the meaning of applicable securities laws, that relate to Cardiol's current expectations and views of future events ("forward-looking") information" or "forward-looking statements").
 In some cases, these forward-looking statements can be identified by words or phrases such as "market opportunity", 'revenue opportunity" "may", "might", "will", "expect", "anticipate", "estimate", "intend", "plan", "indicate", "seek", "believe", "predict", or "likely", or the negative of these terms, or other similar expressions intended to identify forward-looking information.
 Statements containing forward-looking information are not historical facts.
 Cardiol has based these forward-looking statements on its current expectations and projections about future events and financial trends that it believes might affect its financial condition, results of operations, business strategy, and financial needs.
-These forward-looking statements include, among other things, statements relating to: Cardiol's business strategy; Cardiol's plans and objectives; the ability for Cardiol's oral and subcutaneous formulation to deliver cannabinoids and other anti-inflammatory drugs to inflamed tissue in the heart; the expected medical benefits, viability, safety, efficacy, and dosing of cannabidiol; Cardiol's milestones; Cardiol's Phase II study of CardiolRx'" in recurrent pericarditis and Cardiol's intention to report full results of the Phase II Study in Q4 2024; Cardiol's Phase II international trial of CardiolRx'" in acute myocarditis; Cardiol's plans to conduct a Phase III trial of CardiolRx'"; Cardiol's intention to seek Orphan Drug Designation and orphan medicine designations for CardiolRx for acute myocarditis and recurrent pericarditis; Cardiol's capitalization and its ability to achieve corporate milestones into 2026; Cardiol's development of CRD-38 for use in heart failure; and the molecular targets and mechanism of action of our product candidates.
+These forward-looking statements include, among other things, statements relating to: Cardiol's business strategy; Cardiol's plans and objectives; the ability for Cardiol's oral and subcutaneous formulation to deliver cannabinoids and other anti-inflammatory drugs to inflamed tissue in the heart; the expected medical benefits, viability, safety, efficacy, and dosing of cannabidiol; Cardiol's milestones; Cardiol's Phase II study of CardiolRx in recurrent pericarditis; Cardiol's Phase II international trial of CardiolRx in acute myocarditis; Cardiol's plans to initiate a Phase II/III international trial of CardiolRx on pericarditis recurrence following cessation of interleukin-1 blocker therapy in Q4 2024; Cardiol's plans to conduct a Phase III trial of CardiolRx; Cardiol's intention to seek Orphan Drug Designation and orphan medicine designations for CardiolRx for acute myocarditis and recurrent pericarditis; Cardiol's capitalization and its ability to achieve corporate milestones into Q2, 2026; Cardiol's development of CRD-38 for use in heart failure: and the molecular targets and mechanism of action of our product candidates.
 Forward-looking information contained herein reflects the current expectations or beliefs of Cardiol based on information currently available to it and is subject to a variety of known and unknown risks and uncertainties and other factors that could cause the actual events or results to differ materially from any future results, performance or achievements expressed or implied by the forward-looking information.
 These risks and uncertainties and other factors include the risks and uncertainties referred to in Cardiol's Annual Report on Form 20-F dated April 1, 2024 for the fiscal year ended December 31, 2023, available on SEDAR at sedar.com and EDGAR at sec.gov, including the risks and uncertainties associated with product development and commercialization, regulatory approvals and clinical studies, and uncertainties in predicting treatment outcomes.
 These risks, uncertainties and other factors should be considered carefully, and investors should not place undue reliance on the forward-looking information.
 Any forward-looking information speaks only as of the date on which it is made and, except as may be required by applicable securities laws, Cardiol disclaims any intent or obligation to update or revise such forward-looking information, whether as a result of new information, future events or results or otherwise.
 Although Cardiol believes that the expectations reflected in the forward-looking information are reasonable, they do involve certain assumptions, risks, and uncertainties and are not (and should not be considered to be) guarantees of future performance.
 It is important that each person reviewing this presentation understands the significant risks attendant to the operations of Cardiol.